Grantland Rice: Football

-Rice coached the 1908 Vanderbilt baseball team.
-He dubbed the Nashville baseball stadium Sulphur Dell, and declared the 1908 Nashville vs. New Orleans game the "greatest game ever played in Dixie."
-Rice authored Baseball Ballads in 1910.
-Rice notes that pro baseball took off in the South in his senior year at Vanderbilt.

 Golf

 Rice was an advocate for the emerging game of golf in the United States.
 He became interested in the sport in 1909 while covering the Southern Amateur at the Nashville Golf Club.
 (Note: It was not his first golf event, but it was the one that seemed to pull him toward the game.
 According to historian Ridley Wills II, wooden tees had not been invented in those days, and each golfer would use sand and water to make a homemade tee.)
 Rice took lessons from the club's pro Charlie Hall.
 Rice began playing there regularly and said "I never dreamed that golf would provide so must grist for my typewriter".
 Golfer and athlete Bradley Walker was active in the Nashville Golf Club and became a close friend of Rice.

 Rice edited American Golfer magazine beginning in 1920, until 1936.
 He wrote extensively about golfer Bobby Jones and considered him the greatest-ever putter.
 When the Augusta National Golf Club was formed, Rice was one of the eighty charter members.
 Rice is a member of the New York State Golf Association Hall of Fame.